Computerrinc/Notepad/README.md

-# Memojang-by-Computerrinc
+# Notepad
-A free notepad that looks like a hacker program (it's not)
+A free notepad

                      __________________________
                __..--/".'                        '.